SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable1.md

 ## Team Reflection

 ### Current Progress
-Completed high-level design for the software systems based on the provided requirements.
+We have completed the high-level design for the bike racing registration system based on the provided requirements.
+This includes identifying the main classes, use cases, and design principles/constraints that will guide later iterations.

 ### Areas We Excelled
-- Completed high-level design for the software systems based on the provided requirements.
+- We collaborated effectively to translate the requirements into a clear initial design.
+Our team successfully produced both the high-level class diagram and use case diagram (Aligned with principles such as SRP, OCP, KISS, and DRY)

 - Communication
 ### Areas of Improvement
+- We can improve by streamlining our collaboration tools and making sure everyone is comfortable using GitHub for version control.
+We also need to ensure that all group members stay aligned on design decisions as changes are made.

 ### Problems Faced
-Getting used to GitHub and collaboration systems such as Huddle in Slack.
+- Getting used to GitHub and collaboration systems such as Huddle in Slack.
 Some requirements in the assignments were not clearly defined, such as "stages".

 ### Changes to Next Iteration
 We will get clarification on some expected functionality and requirements for the system and update our design if needed.

 ### Screencast URL
 [Example Hyperlink (Replace Me)](ExampleURL)